 Process: ROI has designed the ENVIROSAVER™ and CARBONATOR™ carbonizing system to strike a balance between high-volume conversion of wood and vegetative debris, reduced greenhouse gas emissions and the ability to produce a high-quality end-product, biochar.

 Both high or low moisture debris can be fed, and no grinding or chipping is required or suggested.
 However, in cases where the material is already processed, the ROI ENVIROSAVER™ 400 model can combust ground material, as it has a feed hopper which will meter in the product below the top above chamber air curtain and a live floor in the pyrolysis chamber to advance the material during the carbonizing process.

-As new debris are continually added in to the primary combustion chamber, previous loads begin to carbonize or char as debris temperatures increase by way of pyrolysis.
+As new debris are continually added in to the primary carbonizing chamber, previous loads begin to carbonize or char as debris temperatures increase by way of pyrolysis.
 Through several patented techniques the char is passed down through the grate to the char-pan.
 Further combustion is prevented through cooling, oxygen starvation and quenching processes to produce the highest value end product.
-Discharge augers continually discharge the biochar at easily adjustable rates.
+Discharge augers continually discharge the near ambient biochar at easily adjustable rates.

 By sequestering the carbon in the wood through pyrolysis, the release of Carbon Dioxide (CO2) into the atmosphere is drastically reduced over other processes that require complete combustion and conversion throughput is increased.
 Additional benefits of the ROI system: ROI’s Carbonizers will operate without having to be shut down, again, significantly increasing throughput over inferior and outdated designed incineration devices called air curtain burners or air curtain destructors that lack ROI’s carbon negative process, control features, mobility while operating, recycling capabilities, and overall performance.